starcoinorg/starcoin-cookbook/docs/03-move/97-move-test/03-how-to-debug.md

 test result: ok.
 1 passed; 0 failed; 0 filtered out
 ```
-When you need to modify test items, remember to execute mpm spectest --ub after all test items are within the expected range
+When you need to modify test items, remember to execute mpm integration-test --ub after all test items are within the expected range

 ### Correct Code
 #### Move.toml